 - Weak, but Skilled: Rogues, who know every widely used skill in the game sans Concentration and maybe Swimming.
 They also get so many skill points that they can be more learned than mages, more philosophical than priests, and better performers than bards, at the same time.

 - Well-Intentioned Extremist: Immotian is the definition of purity in Theyran pantheon, also the god with the most influence.
-You can guess where abuse of it is going.

 - Veteran Unit: "Using your knowledge about cosmology, you conclude that the thiefling is really a elite thiefling bandit!".